 The minimum requirement for consideration is a good honours degree of upper second class (2.1) or above, or an equivalent qualification, in a related or relevant area.
 All candidates who require an IELTS qualification must achieve a minimum score of 6.5 overall, with no individual score falling below 6.0.
 Candidates may be asked to submit a sample of written work and may be interviewed by Skype or in person.
-Applications should be made online by 30th June 2017.
+Applications should be made online by 29th June 2018.
 Applications from serious candidates may be considered after this date.
 To apply for this course please click on the postgraduate courses page

 Students take six taught modules and a Dissertation module that includes Research Methodologies.

 Dissertation or Dissertation with Practice and Research Methodologies (30 ECTS)

 The Research Methodologies module prepares students for the formal processes of research and writing at M.Phil. level.
 Classes will cover library use, archival skills, electronic resources, use of Endnote, research skills, note taking, writing and oral presentation, and PowePoint techniques.

 As an alternative method of presenting your research, you may complete a dissertation with practice.
 Students will have the opportunity to submit a proposal to make a film or films, write a screenplay, or create a video essay as part of their final dissertation.
 Successful applicants will accompany this with a written component of 8,000-10,000 words that will offer a critical perspective on their practice.
 Acceptance on this strand will depend on the viability of the proposal, the availability of appropriate supervision and resources, and demonstration of the appropriate critical and practical skills and will be decided by a committee during Michaelmas Semester.

 Critical Approaches to Cinema (10 ECTS)

 This module will consider key critical approaches to the study of cinema.
 We will discuss debates around the organisation of editing, film style and mise-en-scène, as well as issues around gender, genre and authorship, as well as questions of representation and spectatorship.
 We will consider how the medium has been used creatively and approached critically at different times in its development.